 Instructional Courses are didactic training courses with a focus on teaching.

-Each applicant may submit a maximum of 2 instructional course abstracts.
+Each applicant may submit a maximum of 2 instructional course proposals.

 Each application must indicate whether the chairperson/s, or any of the faculty members, has a financial interest in the subject matter or receives funds from any mentioned company.